Ho Chi Minh City, also commonly referred to as Saigon is the largest city in Vietnam and the former capital of the Republic of Vietnam.

 Also infamously common are thefts of valuables left on popular beaches.
 Never leave your bag or anything of value unattended on beaches.

-As for streets, they are generally safe but there are areas that should be avoided, such as parts of Ho Chi Minh filled with clubs and bars that are usually filled with suspicious individuals.
+As for streets, they are generally safe but some areas should be avoided, such as parts of Ho Chi Minh filled with clubs and bars that are usually filled with suspicious individuals.

-Sexual assaults and robberies are more probable in these places, so be cautios and avoid these places late at night.
+Sexual assaults and robberies are more probable in these places, so be cautious and avoid these places late at night.

 Avoid purchasing liquor from street vendors since they may not be authentic, and bear in mind that drugs in Vietnam can be laced with toxic ingredients and potentially fatal.

-- Visas - All US citizens wishing to visit Vietnam will need to apply for a tourist visa, and no earlier than six months before their planned departure.
+All US citizens wishing to visit Vietnam will need to apply for a tourist visa and no earlier than six months before their planned departure.
 Your passport should be valid for at least six months past your date of return.

-- Currency - Vietnamese dong is the official currency in Ho Chi Minh.
+The Vietnamese Dong is the official currency in Ho Chi Minh.
 We recommend changing your money in post offices, banks or larger hotels.
 Airports also offer a convenient exchange rate.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Ho Chi Minh City, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Ho Chi Minh City, since it covers not only the costs of medical problems but also theft and loss of valuables.